 Overview

 Radiation serves as a cornerstone of non-destructive testing and quality assurance in industries like manufacturing, oil & gas, construction, and aerospace, establishing industrial radiography as a sought-after discipline.
-This course will allow you to unlock a rewarding, high-demand career in non-destructive testing.
+Certified Exposure Device Operator will allow you to unlock a rewarding, high-demand career in non-destructive testing.

-This course encompasses the entire spectrum of radiation safety training including a comprehensive grounding in the use of exposure instruments and the regulations of the Canadian Nuclear Safety Commission (CNSC).
-Hands-on training will introduce you to the operation of radiation detection instruments, the biological effects of ionizing radiation, and emergency procedures.
+This online course encompasses the entire spectrum of radiation safety training including a comprehensive grounding in the use of exposure instruments and the regulations of the Canadian Nuclear Safety Commission (CNSC).
+You'll be introduced to the operation of radiation detection instruments, the biological effects of ionizing radiation, and emergency procedures.

 This course is ideal if you: